 The extent of an in-depth Stage 2 inspection is based on results of Stage 1 interviews, observations and record reviews.
 If there are no potential deficiencies from Stage 1, there is no need for the Stage 2 process.
 Stage 2 is the inspection of the triggered QCLIs from Stage 1.
 This inspection is conducted by using the corresponding Inspection Protocol and by responding to the relevant questions within the Inspection Protocol(s).

-These Inspection Protocols require LTC Home Inspectors to gather the information necessary to determine whether or not standards of care set out in the LTCHA, and its regulations, are in compliance.
+These Inspection Protocols require LTC Home Inspectors to gather the information necessary to determine whether or not standards of care set out in the LTCHA , and its regulations, are in compliance.

 Following are some examples of Inspection Protocols which may be triggered:

-All findings of non-compliance are documented within the inspection report.
+Findings of non-compliance are documented within the inspection report.
 Inspectors have a duty under the LTCHA to identify in an Inspection Report all non-compliances found during the course of an inspection.

 For each instance where ‘non-compliance’ with the legislation has been identified a decision must be made by the LTC Home inspector on the appropriate action to take, including whether to impose a sanction that is an Order.
-At minimum the inspector will issue a Written Notification of Non-Compliance (LTCHA, 2007, C.8 s.
+At minimum the inspector will issue a Written Notification of Non-Compliance (LTCHA , 2007, C.8 s.
 152.1).

 Whether further action is required is based on an assessment of the following factors: